aerenchyma/ProgramsInformationPeople/_sources/Assignments/ps4.rst

 .. activecode:: ps_4_hangman_code
   :hidecode:

-  This is the base code for a Hangman game.
+  This is the base code for a Hangman game, without some of the important useful functionality.
 (If you have never played Hangman, you can go to ``https://en.wikipedia.org/wiki/Hangman_(game)`` for an explanation of what it is.)
   ~~~~
   def blanked(word, guesses):
       return "blanked word"